stream or streaming

 a.k.a. binge watch, streaming media, streaming audio, streaming video, a stream, online feed, real-time Web, tubing, YouTuber, video on-demand

-A stream is the live flow of digital information.
+Think of a stream as the live flow of digital information.
 Here's how it works: A host streams small packets of information over the Internet to the user, who accesses the content as it is received but the data resides on the server.
 Content creators like streaming video because unlike downloads, it never resides on a viewer's computer and therefore, usually cannot be replayed as a downloaded file.

-Historical perspective: John Borthwick, a VC from Betaworks, identified streams as the "real-time Web" and likens it to a new metaphor -- think streams vs. pages.
+Historical perspective: John Borthwick, a VC from Betaworks, identified streams as the real-time Web.
 In the initial design of the Web, reading and writing were given equal consideration yet the primary metaphor of the Web has been pages and reading.
 The metaphors we used to circumscribe this possibility set were mostly drawn from books and architecture (pages, browser, sites etc.).
 Most of these metaphors were static and one way.
 The steam metaphor is fundamentally different.
 It's dynamic, like a river or a stream.
 A real time, flowing, dynamic stream of information -- that we as users and participants can dip in and out of and whether we participate in them or simply observe we are a part of this flow.

 NetLingo Classification: Net Technology